Markham in Matagorda County, Texas — The American South (West South Central)

 Also see . . .

 1. James Smither Abercrombie.
 James Smither Abercrombie, oilman, Houston civic leader, and philanthropist, was born in Huntsville, Texas, on July 7, 1891.
 In 1918 he used his savings and a loan to buy a used drilling rig to drill on his own in the Burkburnett oilfield, north of Wichita Falls.
 In 1920, he bought, with Harry Cameron, the Cameron-Davant Company, a business that sold oil-drilling supplies and parts for rigs and wells.
 Jim Abercrombie became the unsalaried president of Cameron Iron Works, and before his thirtieth birthday he was the president of the expanding James S. Abercrombie Company, an independent drilling operation with five rigs.
 (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Old Stuff from the Oil Fields.
-The big wheels on those old pump jacks are (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The big wheels (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on July 4, 2018.
-This page originally submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 49 times since then.
+It was originally submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 108 times since then and 18 times this year.
 Photos: 1, 2, 3. submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.